SomethingNewUK/party-constitution/party-constitution.md

 ## 4 Membership

-4.1 Membership is open to individuals (whether UK citizens or not) who share its aims and who are not members of any organisation of which the Executive Board has declared is incompatible with membership of the Party.
+4.1 Membership is open to individuals resident in the UK who share the aims of the Party and who are not members of any organisation of which the Executive Board has declared is incompatible with membership of the Party.

+4.3 Individuals who are not resident in the UK may join as International Members, subject to the same caveats as UK Members.
+In the following clauses, "Member" shall not include International Members, unless explicitly stated.

-4.2 Members are not required to pay a subscription.
+4.3 Members and International Members are not required to pay a subscription.

-4.3 Members shall accept the Party's constitution and rules made in accordance with this constitution and do nothing to undermine the reputation of the Party or to bring the Party into public disrepute.
+4.4 Members and International Members shall accept the Party's constitution and rules made in accordance with this constitution and do nothing to undermine the reputation of the Party or to bring the Party into public disrepute.
 Nor shall they act in a manner intended to cause, or actually causing, damage to the Party's interests including by breaching confidentiality, or any Laws with which the Party is required to comply, including those relating to electoral administration, political party administration or data protection.

-4.4 Members who are UK citizens or residents shall be entitled to vote in all relevant internal Party elections.
-Members from outside the UK are not entitled to vote.
+4.5 Members shall be entitled to vote in all relevant internal Party elections.
+International Members from outside the UK are not entitled to vote.

 ## 5 The Biennial General Meeting